 (a) within three (3) business days of the Effective Date, Buyer will deposit with Escrow the sum of \$200,000 ("Initial Deposit").
 Until the expiration of the Due Diligence Period, the Initial Deposit shall remain fully refundable to Buyer if Buyer elects to terminate this Agreement for any reason.
-Following expiration of the Due Diligence Period, the Initial Deposit shall become non-refundable to Buyer except as otherwise set forth in this Agreement;

-(b) at Closing, Buyer shall deliver the balance of the Purchase Price (i.e., the Purchase Price, less the Initial Deposit) to Escrow; and

-(c) on the Closing Date, Escrow shall release to the Sellers the Purchase Price (i) less the amount of \$150,000 to be placed in a holdback account pursuant to the Escrow Agreement ("Holdback Escrow Amount"), (ii) less Sellers' share of Closing expenses, and (iii) less all amounts required to satisfy obligations Sellers owe to any creditors with Liens on the Assets so as to ensure the release of such Liens at the Closing.
-Either Seller may assign to the other either its right to receive the amount or amounts payable by Escrow to Sellers under this [Section 3.2\(c\)](#).
+Following expiration of the Due Diligence Period, the Initial Deposit shall become non-refundable to Buyer except as otherwise set forth in this Agreement. (b) at Closing, Buyer shall deliver the balance of the Purchase Price (i.e., the Purchase Price, less the Initial Deposit) to Escrow; and (c) on the Closing Date, Escrow shall release to the Sellers the Purchase Price (i) less the amount of \$150,000 to be placed in a holdback account pursuant to the Escrow Agreement ("Holdback Escrow Amount"), (ii) less Sellers' share of Closing expenses, and (iii) less all amounts required to satisfy obligations Sellers owe to any creditors with Liens on the Assets so as to ensure the release of such Liens at the Closing.
+Either Seller may assign to the other either its right to receive the amount or amounts payable by Escrow to Sellers under this Section 3.2(c).

 3.3 Transfer Taxes.
-Sellers shall bear and pay when due any stamp or transfer taxes that may become payable in connection with the consummation of the Transaction and Sellers, at Sellers' expense, will file all necessary tax returns and other documentation with respect to all such taxes.
+Sellers shall bear and pay when due any stamp or transfer taxes that may become payable in connection with the consummation of the Transaction and Barnwell has informed us that they have furnished us all of the material accounts, records, geological and engineering data, and reports and other data required for this investigation.
+In preparing our forecast of future proved production and income, we have relied upon data furnished by Barnwell with respect to